wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/endpoint-manager/set-up-co-management/includes/1-introduction.md

 - Understand co-management
 - Learn about co-management prerequisites
 - Confirm the Configuration Manager connector status
-- Learn about paths to co-management
+- Choose your path to co-management
-- Enable co-management for existing Configuration Manager clients
+- Enable co-management for existing Configuration Manager clients (Path 1)
-- Enable co-management for new internet-based devices
+- Enable co-management for new internet-based devices (Path 2)